maurasaxon/Saxon-Portfolio/Final_Project_MS.md

 Wireframe 2:
 ![Data Visualization part II other one](https://user-images.githubusercontent.com/54918227/66152413-6539be80-e5e7-11e9-854c-cbf449a953aa.JPG)

-User Research Protocol and Findings
+User Research Protocol and Findings:

 I received eight user responses that helped me immensely.
 I created a Google Form that included Wireframes 1 and 2 and asked each reviewer to describe their opinion of the graph and provide me any advice.
 I wanted to see if the message of the Wireframes were easy to understand and where there are holes in the story trying to be told.
 I sent the Google form to 5 of my Health Care Policy and Management classmates and 3 of my family members.
 The resuls are displayed in the image below.

 ![User research protocol responses](https://user-images.githubusercontent.com/54918227/66163122-9f15bf80-e5fd-11e9-84aa-dfbfb261c081.JPG)